Animal and Plant Health Inspection Service (APHIS)

-The Embassy’s Economic and Political Section is staffed by officers from the U.S. Department of State.
+The Embassy’s Political and Economic Section is staffed by officers from the U.S. Department of State.

-promote adoption by the host country of foreign policy decisions which support U.S. interests
+Promote adoption by the host country of foreign policy decisions which support U.S. interests and

-- and advise U.S. business executives on the local political climate.
+- Advise U.S. business executives on the local political climate.

 - Advise U.S. businesses on the local investment climate and economic trends

-- analyze and report on macroeconomic trends and trade policies and their potential impact on U.S. interests;
+- Analyze and report on macroeconomic trends and trade policies and their potential impact on U.S. interests, and

-- and promote adoption of economic policies by foreign countries which further U.S. interests.
+- Promote adoption of economic policies by foreign countries which further U.S. interests.

 Science and Technology Cooperation (S&T): Resource officers counsel U.S. businesses on issues of natural resources–including minerals, oil, and gas and energy–and analyze and report on local natural resource trends and trade policies and their potential impact on U.S. interests.